Skip to main content

 • “Actor-wrangling features a fun stat system where every character is interchangeable in roles ranging from acting to directing to post-production.
 However, it's interesting to note that stats that enhance performance in some roles can actually be a disadvantage in others.”

-• “Performance was smooth and without issues, but the play session was very short.”
+• “Performance was smooth and no problem, but again, the play session was very short.”

-• “Actor-wrangling has a pretty fun stat system; however, absolutely every person is interchangeable in every role from acting to directing to post-production.
-Unfortunately, stats that improve performance in some roles can actually be a downside in others.”
+• “Actor-wrangling has a pretty fun stat system; absolutely every person is interchangeable in every role from acting to directing to post-production.
+However, stats that improve performance in some roles are actually a downside in others.”

 The music in the game is described as decent, complementing the neat artwork and phenomenal gameplay, but overall, it is overshadowed by significant negatives in other areas.